Generalized quasirandom properties of expanding graph sequencesedding

 \section{Introduction}

 Our motivation comes from the multivariate statistical analysis.
 The basic idea of factor analysis (static or dynamic) is to make low-dimensional embedding of high-dimensional data.
 For this purpose, the so-called $k$-factor model is investigated, where $k$ is the hidden rank of the covariance structure and it is much less than the number $n$ of the variables.
 The so-called factor scores also give rise to partition the variables into $k$ clusters.
 In the fundamental models, $k$ is fixed, whereas $n\to \infty$ together with the sample size $N$ in the static or the time $T$ in the dynamic case.
-If our data form a graph, then $n$ is the number of its vertices, $N$ is the number of its edges, and the usual condition that $n$ and $N$ tend to infinity in a prescribed way ($N$ is superlinear in $n$) implies that our graph is dense enough.
-Given a real-life graph on $n$ vertices, that is an instance of an expanding sequence, with the help of graph based matrices, our purpose is to make inference on the number $k$ of the hidden clusters of vertices if there are any.
+If our data form a graph, then $n$ is the number of vertices, $N$ is the number of edges, and the usual condition that $n$ and $N$ tend to infinity in a prescribed way ($N$ is superlinear in $n$) implies that our graph is dense enough.
+Given a real-life graph on $n$ vertices, that is an instance of an expanding sequence, with the help of graph based matrices, our purpose is to make inference on the number $k$ of the hidden clusters of vertices and to find the clusters themselves.